Identification and Estimation of Spillover Effects in Randomized Experiments: Simulations

 whenever $N(0,n)>1$ and $N(0,0)>1$, so that both the estimator and its standard error can be calculated.
 When at least one of the cells has one or zero observations, the estimator is undefined.

-Table \ref{tab:simul_results_300} presents the results for a sample with 300 groups, for four group sizes, $n+1=3, 6, 9, 12$.
+Table \ref{tab:simul_results_300} presents the results for a sample with 300 groups, for group sizes $n+1\in\{3,4,\ldots,8\}$.
 The upper panel shows the results under SR while the lower panel corresponds to the 2SR-FM assignment.
-In each panel, the first row gives the value of the condition to achieve consistency and asymptotic normality; intuitively, the closer this value is to zero, the better the approximation based on the Gaussian distribution should be.
-The second and third rows show the bias and the variance of $\hat{\theta}_n(0)$, calculated over the values of the simulated estimates conditional on the estimate being well defined (i.e. when the cells have enough observations to calculate the estimator).
-The third and fourth rows show the coverage rate of a 95\% confidence interval based on the Gaussian approximation and a wild bootstrap confidence interval.
-Finally, the sixth row, labeled ``proportion of empty cells'', gives the proportion of the simulations in which the estimator or its standard error could not be calculated due to insufficient number of observations.
+In each panel, the first row gives the value of the condition to achieve consistency and asymptotic normality; intuitively, the closer this value is to zero, the better the normal approximation should be.
+The second and third rows show the bias and the variance of $\hat{\theta}_0(n)$, calculated over the values of the simulated estimates conditional on the estimate being well defined (i.e. when the cells have enough observations to calculate the estimator and its variance).
+Rows four to seven show the coverage rate and average length of a 95\% confidence intervals based on the normal approximation and the wild bootstrap.
+The eighth row gives the proportion of the simulations in which the estimator or its standard error could not be calculated due to insufficient number of observations.
+Finally the last two rows show the average sample size in the two assignment cells of interest.
+Coverage rates are also shown in Figure \ref{fig:coverage}.